qlik-oss/mira/README.md

 $ kubectl apply -f mira-deployment.yml
 ```

 The file [mira-deployment.yml](./k8s/mira-deployment.yml) shows an example.
-Note how this deployment also bundles the `kubectl` proxy into the same pod.
+Note how the deployment also bundles the `kubectl` proxy into the same pod.
 Since Kubernetes must be able to pull Docker images, the deployment file assumes that Kubernetes is configured with Docker Hub registry credentials in a secret named `dockerhub`.
-It is also assumed that the `kubectl` command line tool is configured to communicate to an existing Kubernetes cluster.
-A simple way to set up a local cluster on a dev machine is to use the `minikube` utility.
-See the [Minikube Mini Tutorial](./doc/MINIKUBE_MINI_TUTORIAL.md) for a quick guide on how to set up a local cluster on your dev machine using `minikube`.

 Normally the Mira REST API shall also be exposed as a service.
 Preferably, this can also be done by applying the service configuration as a YML file; for example